F 211: Memory Forensics of LastPass and Keeper (25 extra)

 In HxD, click Search, Find.

-In the "Search for" field, enter testpassword1234, as shown below.
+In the "Search for" field, enter testpassword1234

 Click the "Search all" button.